Meta's VP of VR on how 'seamlessly' Xbox Cloud Gaming works on Meta Quest 3

 During Meta’s Connect 2023 conference, the tech giant confirmed that Microsoft’s Xbox Cloud Gaming service will be coming to Meta Quest 3 this December.
 The companies first teased the partnership last year but didn’t provide a release window until now.

-To start, Rubkin notes that the possibility of big Xbox games like Starfield being playable on Meta Quest 3 quickly proved tantalizing to both Xbox and Meta.
+To start, Rabkin notes that the possibility of big Xbox games like Starfield being playable on Meta Quest 3 quickly proved tantalizing to both Xbox and Meta.

 💥 AND GUESS WHAT 💥